MagnusThome/RejsaRubberTrac/README.md

 # Mirror temperature zones, reverse outside and inside of tire

 If you happen to get the tire's outside shoulder temperature showing as the tire's inside temperature in your app you can reverse the out- and inside.
-By connecting one pin on the main board to ground you mirror the tire's temperature zones.
+By connecting one pin on the main board to ground you reverse the tire's temperature zones.
 The pin to connect to ground is marked "MISO" on the main board, connect it to the pin marked "GND".

 # Testing